 - Hel has the song Mörker, an inspirational sermon about how the protagonist lacks the strength, goodness, bravery, honesty, selflessness and overall mental health she would need to save the world alone.
 So we all have to unite and to it together instead.
 Would make a good page quote if the song was in English.

 - Warhammer 40,000's backstory has this happen in the finale of the Battle of Terra.
 The Emperor is unwilling to hurt Horus because he's his favorite son, and still believes that he can be redeemed from what he's done.
-Horus rips off one of his arms and severely injures him, and this is after already killing one of his "brothers", the primarch Sanguinius.
-One Imperium soldier (supposedly an ordinary human but then retconned into an Adeptus Custode, one of the Emperor's bodyguards) tries to save the Emperor by attacking Horus, only to be obliterated with a glance.
-The Emperor takes this to mean that Horus is too far gone and destroys Horus so thoroughly that he destroys his body, mind, and soul.
+Horus rips off one of his arms and severely injures him, after already killing one of his "brothers", the primarch Sanguinius.
+One Imperium soldier (an ordinary human, temporarily retconned as one of the Emperor's bodyguards) tries to save the Emperor by attacking Horus, only to be obliterated with a glance.
+The Emperor takes this to mean that Horus is too far gone and destroys Horus' body, mind, and soul.

 - An episode of The Incredible Hulk had Bruce Banner trapped under a pile of rubble and starting to die from a faulty tranquilizer.
 To make him turn into the Hulk and save himself, one of his friends pretends to be in danger.